dirty-data-science/python/_sources/index.rst.txt

 energy preparing, tidying, and cleaning the data before the machine learning.

-Here we give a set of tutorials on how some of these operations can be simplified with adequate machine learning tools.
+Here we give a set of Python tutorials on how some of these operations can be simplified with adequate machine-learning tools.

 .. include:: gen_notes/index.rst
     :start-line: 2